Discover Informative Blogs

 Travelers are often on the move, whether hiking through rugged terrain, exploring urban environments, or engaging in water activities.
 Therefore, it’s crucial to choose wound dressings with strong adhesive properties that can withstand active movement.
 Look for adhesive bandages specifically designed for sports or active lifestyles, as they offer enhanced durability and stay in place even during rigorous physical activities.

-Do you know our product Velsoft®-Plus provides self-adhesive, non-sticky support, ideal for active movement for the travellers on the go.
+Our product Velsoft®-Plus provides self-adhesive, non-sticky support, ideal for active movement for the travelers on the go.

 Moisture Control for Varied Environments: